 The Practice complaints manager is Tania Fidler Practice Manager.

-Please note we cannot accept complaints about other organisations; please kindly refer to those organisations directly.
-For Hospitals please go to their Patient Advisory Liaison Service (PALS) for further advice.
+Please note: We cannot accept complaints about other organisations; please kindly refer to those organisations directly.

 How to complain

 We hope that we can sort most problems out easily and quickly, often at the time they arise, and with the person concerned.
 If you cannot resolve your complaint in this way and wish to make a formal complaint, please do so as soon as possible.
-Please complete a Complaints form, which is available on our website.
+Please complete a complaints form, which is available on our website.
 You should be as specific and concise as possible.
-It should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-We will accept additional emails and/or letters in relation to your complaint as supporting evidence only.

 Complaining on behalf of someone else

 We keep strictly to the rules of medical confidentiality.
-If you are not the patient, but are complaining on their behalf, you must have their permission to do so.
+If you are not patient, but are complaining on their behalf, you must have their permission to do so.
 A letter signed by the person concerned will be needed, unless they are incapable (because of illness or infirmity) of providing this.
-A section is available on our complaint form for this purpose.
-Where the patient is incapable of providing consent due to illness or accident it may still be possible to deal with the complaint.
-Please provide the precise details of the circumstances which prevent this in your covering letter.

 What we will do

-We look to settle complaints as soon as possible.
-We will acknowledge your complaint within 3 working days and discuss with you the best way to investigate it, including the timescales for a reply.
-We aim to have fully investigated within 10 working days of the date it was received.
-If we expect it to take longer, we will explain the reason for the delay and tell you when we expect to finish.
-When we look into your complaint, we will investigate the circumstances and attempt to see what happened and why.
+When we investigate your complaint, we will investigate the circumstances and attempt to see what happened and why.
 You may then receive a formal reply in writing or be invited to meet with the person(s) concerned to attempt to resolve the issue (if you would like to do so).
 We will make sure you receive an apology or explanation if this is appropriate and take steps to make sure any problem does not arise again by identifying learning issues and any necessary changes to procedures.
 Where errors have occurred, we will explain these fully and state what will be done to put these right and prevent repetition.

 You will receive a final response setting out the result of any Practice investigations, and this will include details of your right to escalate the matter further if you remain dissatisfied with the response.